 - B-3.
-Inmates will be provided with equipment and materials necessary to clean their assigned areas on a daily basis, including (but not limited to) broom, mop, dust pan, rags, a scouring pad, a cleaning brush, bucket, cleaning and disinfecting agents.
-After areas are clean, the equipment and supplies will be removed and inspected by the corrections deputy.
+Inmates will be provided with equipment and materials necessary to clean their assigned areas on a daily basis, including (but not limited to) broom, mop, dust pan, a toilet brush inside a small bucket, a shower brush, and a bucket with rags soaked in cleaning and disinfecting agents.
+After areas are clean, the equipment and supplies will be removed and inspected by a deputy.
 Inmate workers will clean and disinfect all cleaning gear before being properly stored in the sanitation closet. - B-4.
 Inmates play a key role in the facility cleaning and sanitation plan.
-Pre-trial detainees will be required to clean their own living area.
+Pretrial detainees will be required to clean their own living area.
 Convicted inmates will be required to clean their own living areas and can be required to participate in other facility work assignments.
-An inmate may be excused from engaging in cleaning responsibilities if, in the judgment of corrections staff, his mental or physical condition makes him otherwise unsuitable to be assigned work duties.
+An inmate may be excused from engaging in cleaning responsibilities if, in member judgment, their mental, behavioral or physical condition makes them otherwise unsuitable to be assigned work duties.
 Inmates may also hold inmate worker positions on a voluntary basis, without any form of compensation.
-See DCAJ Policy CD-11-5, Inmate Worker Program, for further details.
+See DAJ Policy CD-11-5, Inmate Worker Program, for further details.